Evolveum/powerhell/README.md

 # PowerHell
-Java library for remote PowerShell execution
+Java library for execution of Windows cmd and PowerShell in several different ways